cyberark/SkyArk/AWSHostRecon/README.md

-#                                                               #
-#           AWSHostRecon - AWS Host Reconnaissance Tool         #
+# AWSHostRecon - AWS Host Reconnaissance Tool
-#                                                               #

 Written by: Asaf Hecht (@Hechtov)
 More Updates on Twitter

-It's time to discover critical AWS informaiton on the target hosts.
+It's time to discover critical AWS informaiton on the target hosts!